4GeeksAcademy/python-lists-loops-programming-exercises/exercises/12.4-Map_list_of_objects/README.md

 ## 💻 Expected result:

-The expected output should look similar but not exactly to this:
+The result should be similar to this, but the ages might be different.

 ```py
 [ 'Hello, my name is Joe and I am 32 years old',